RBeerDevelopment/TINF18C_Team_4_AMLEngine-DLL-Interface/SOURCE/MOD_010_C++Wrapper/docs/c++ wrapper/2_download_aml_engine.md

 ````
 <package id="Aml.Engine" version="1.3.6" />
 ````
 ...so that it looks like in the picture.
+After this press save on top of the editor or just press [STRG + S].

 ![](screenshots/vs_editor_package.conf.png)